Skip to content

 Are Special Products More Effective?

-Special fruit and vegetable washing agents from the store offer little advantage, according to Le.
+According to Le, special fruit and vegetable washing agents from the store offer little advantage.
 Only cleaning agents with special peroxide compounds from the industry are more effective.
 However, these are not available to consumers.
 Household remedies are entirely sufficient for properly washing blueberries, says the scientist.

 This article is a machine translation of the original German version of MYHOMEBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@myhomebook.de.